May 17, 2023

 Example 1: Learn a language

-Example 2: Solve a typical household problem
+Example 2: Solve a typical problem at home

 Micro